Ocular Melanoma Treatment Options

 Treatment of Metastatic Ocular Melanoma

 Once OM has spread beyond the eye, it is considered to be metastatic.
 Approximately half of OM patients will develop metastatic disease.
 When OM metastasizes, it spreads to the liver nearly 90% of the time.
 In general, prognosis is poor after the tumor has metastasized.
 Without treatment, the median survival time is between 2-8 months.
 Note that this is only a median overall survival and does not necessarily indicate your prognosis.
 Although there are currently no approved treatments for metastatic OM, there are several palliative treatments, as well as new clinical trials, offered in the US and Europe.
 Find an ocular melanoma specialist who can discuss all of the treatment options with you, including clinical trials.
+View our Questions to Ask Your Doctor if you have metastatic disease.

 Liver Directed Treatments: